ammraleigh/RepData_PeerAssessment1/PA1_template.md

         Data statistics *after* adjusting missing values -

         - Number of incomplete rows:  total number of rows - number of complete rows = 17568 - 17568 = 0
         - Number of rows with 'steps == NA':  0
         - Average steps :  1.077\times 10^{4}
         - Median steps :  1.076\times 10^{4}

-The mean and median are the same for both datasets.
+The mean and median are the same for both datasets, not including missing data has no affect on the dataset's mean and median statistics.

 ## 5 Differences in activity patterns between weekdays and weekends